GonzaSalda/GonzaSalda/README.md

         </a>
   </div>

-## Hi there 👋
-👨‍💻 About Me
+### 👨🏻‍💻 &nbsp;About Me

-💻 I currently work as a Full Stack Developer, focusing on web applications development.
+💻 &nbsp;I currently work as a Full Stack Developer, focusing on web applications development.\
-💡 I enjoy exploring new technologies and developing innovative software solutions, especially in the field of web development and travel apps.
+💡 &nbsp;I enjoy exploring new technologies and developing innovative software solutions, especially in the field of web development and travel apps.\
-🎓 I am completing my Associate's Degree in Web Development at UNLaM.
+🎓 &nbsp;I am completing my Associate's Degree in Web Development at UNLaM.\
-🌱 I'm currently learning more about Machine Learning, Microservices, and the latest trends in Web3.
+🌱 &nbsp;I'm currently learning more about Machine Learning, Microservices, and the latest trends in Web3.\
-✍️ In my free time, I enjoy logo designing and blog writing, combining my passions for design and technology.
+✍️ &nbsp;In my free time, I enjoy logo designing and blog writing, combining my passions for design and technology.\
-💬 Feel free to reach out for collaborations, pro bono consulting, or just an interesting tech conversation.
+💬 &nbsp;Feel free to reach out for collaborations, pro bono consulting, or just an interesting tech conversation.\
-✉️ You can email me at gonza.salda00@gmail.com.
-I'll try to respond as soon as I can!
+✉️ &nbsp;You can email me at gonza.salda00@gmail.com.
+I'll try to respond as soon as I can!\
-📄 Please check out my Resume for more details about my experience and skills.
+📄 &nbsp;Please check out my Resume for more details about my experience and skills.
 I'm open to feedback and suggestions!